In our catalog, you will find a variety of courses. As you read through the descriptions, keep these questions in mind:

 Placement means that your school recognizes that you learned at CTY the material covered in a particular course and agrees to place you in a higher level course.
 With appropriate placement, you avoid repeating material you have already mastered.
 Credit means that your school counts your CTY course toward graduation and/or grade promotion requirements.
 If you are interested in pursuing placement and/or credit:

-Before the Summer
+Before Summer Programs

 - Download the Parents’ Guide to Requesting Credit and/or Placement (PDF), or call us at 410-735-6108 to request a hard copy.
 You may also send email to email@example.com.